WeTechHK/Universal-BCOS-DOC/source/advance/nodes.md

 ## Related tutorials

-- [Turn your Raspberry Pi 4 into a validator node just by flashing the MicroSD card – Installation guide](/developers/tutorials/run-node-raspberry-pi/) _– Flash your Raspberry Pi 4, plug in an ethernet cable, connect the SSD disk and power up the device to turn the Raspberry Pi 4 into a full Ethereum node running the execution layer (Mainnet) and / or the consensus layer (Beacon Chain / validator)._
+- [Turn your Raspberry Pi 4 into a validator node just by flashing the MicroSD card – Installation guide](/developers/tutorials/run-node-raspberry-pi/) _– Flash your Raspberry Pi 4, plug in an ethernet cable, connect the SSD disk and power up the device to turn the Raspberry Pi 4 into a full Universal BCOS node running the execution layer (Mainnet) and / or the consensus layer (Beacon Chain / validator)._